This story has been updated.

-The College Board — a nonprofit organization that oversees SAT and Advanced Placement courses — had requested state approval of the new course, which delves into 400 years of Black people’s contributions to literature, politics, science, and other aspects of American life, according to the program description.
+The College Board, a nonprofit organization that also oversees the SAT, administers the Advanced Placement course, which delves into 400 years of Black people’s contributions to literature, politics, science, and other aspects of American life, according to the program description.
 Sixty high schools nationwide are participating in the pilot version of the course.

 Amid national efforts to restrict education about race and ethnicity in classrooms, rejection of the AP course adds to Black children’s inequitable access to opportunities in school.
 Already, Black students are not enrolled in AP courses at rates comparable to their white and Asian peers.
 Outside of AP courses, less than 9% of high school history class time is devoted to Black history in the U.S., according to a 2015 study by the National Museum of African American History and Culture.